Noticed more grey appearing? The trichologists reveal what actually causes grey hair and why chocolate might help.

 "Grey hair has no pigment at all.
 It’s gone," Josh Wood reveals.
 But our hair doesn’t start that way.
 The once-vibrant colour we sported pre-silver was surely loaded with pigment.
 So what happened?
 It’s all to do with cells called melanocytes, and the melanin (or pigment) they produce Ricardo Villa Nova explains.
 When we’re young, melanocytes are purposed with pumping our hair full of colour, resulting in the natural red, brown or blonde locks we know and love.
 The problem is, these melanocyte cells have a limit, and need to renew in order to keep working.
 That’s where age comes in.
 "Once our body’s cellular regeneration gets obstructed, some melanocytes can stop producing pigment altogether," Ricardo explains.
 "Hair then changes to a white/grey colour," he tells us.
 Is there anything else that can cause the switch to silver?

-Factor in food
+Factor in food - some grey hair causes

 "Poor diets that are low in iron, vitamin D and the complex of B vitamins can play a role in the process of hair turning grey," Eva tells us.
 And it’s not just vitamin deficiencies that are culprit to causing grey hair.
 "A good, balanced diet including foods with strong antioxidant properties can help to combat damage from free radicals," Eva adds.
 Why is that important?
 "Free radicals cause oxidative stress," Eva explains, and with that comes damage to the hair and a subsequent buildup of hydrogen peroxide in the hair follicle.
 "For example, people who smoke or are exposed to second-hand smoke may find their hair turning grey due to the damage from the free radicals in the smoke," says Eva.
 Luckily, our diet can help to combat this process.
 What should we be eating to fight greys from free radicals?
 "Foods such as dark chocolate, pecan nuts, blueberries, strawberries, raspberries, kale, red cabbage, spinach and beetroot" says Eva.
 Ricardo supports the shopping list too, and one item in particular.
 “I personally believe good antioxidants such as chocolate can help, as it boots endorphins and allows cell excitement,” he explains.
 You heard it here first, people - chocolate really is good for you… or, good for your natural hair colour at least.